elavarasi-chinnappa/elavarasi-chinnappa.github.io/README.md

 - Conducted extensive testing, including unit testing using NUnit and API testing using SOAP UI.
 - Managed version control using **Tortoise SVN** for efficient code collaboration.

-### Senior Software Engineer (Aug 2015 to Dec 2016) | Associate Consultant - Technology (Jan 2016 to Nov 2017)| Virtusa Consulting Software Services Pvt Ltd
+### Virtusa Consulting Software Services Pvt Ltd | Senior Software Engineer (Aug 2015 to Dec 2016) | Associate Consultant - Technology (Jan 2016 to Nov 2017)
 - Led migration of hotel management application (LoyaltyBuild) from ColdFusion Java to Sitecore XP 8.0 ASP.NET.
 - Collaborated closely with stakeholders to analyze requirements and design strategies for application conversion and enhancement.
 - Utilized ASP.NET and Sitecore XP 8.0 to create a dynamic hotel management system.